drahosj/308labs/lab-06/lab6.md

 $ lsmod | grep acpi
 ~~~

 Another way to create an unnamed pipe is using the `pipe(2)` system call in C.  The `pipe` function will create a unidrirectional pipe and return a two element array where element 0 is the read end and elemement 1 is the write end of the pipe.
-The can be called before a `fork` call and then the child and parent can use it to communicate.
+They can be called before a `fork` call and then the child and parent can use it to communicate.
 For example, try running this code example `pipe_test.c`.
 In your report and record the output of this program along with anything you notice about the timing of when things are printed.

 Learn more about pipes by reading the man pages `pipe(2)` and `pipe(7)`.
 In your report answer the following questions: